D3vZro/NixFiles/README.md

 - Username is defined in `flake.nix` and `modules/default.nix`.
 Default is `zero`

-- The first password is `nixfiles`.
+- The default password is `nixfiles`.
 Change it with `passwd` after the first login when installed

 - `picom` may cause problems